minio/docs/source/installation/deployment-and-management.rst

 MinIO supports three deployment topologies:

-Single-Node Single-Drive
+Single-Node Single-Drive (SNSD)
   A single MinIO server with a single storage volume or folder.
   |SNSD| deployments are best suited for evaluation and initial development of applications using MinIO for object storage.
-  This topology is also known as :guilabel:`Standalone Mode`.
+  This topology was previously referred to as :guilabel:`Standalone Mode`.

-  Starting with :minio-release:`RELEASE.2022-06-02T02-11-04Z`, |SNSD| deployments implement a zero-parity erasure coding backend and includes support for erasure-coding dependent features.
+  Starting with :minio-release:`RELEASE.2022-06-02T02-11-04Z`, |SNSD| deployments implement a zero-parity erasure coding backend and include support for the following erasure-coding dependent features:

+  - Versioning
+  - Object Locking / Retention

-  This new feature is incompatible with the older filesystem-style behavior where MinIO acted as a simple S3 API layer while allowing POSIX-style access to managed files.
+  This topology is incompatible with the older filesystem-style behavior where MinIO acted as a simple S3 API layer while allowing POSIX-style access to managed files.

-Single-Node Multi-Drive
+Single-Node Multi-Drive (SNMD)
-  A single MinIO server with four or more storage volumes. |SNMD| deployments provide drive-level reliability and failover only and are best suited for early development or small-scale storage with minimal uptime requirements.
+  A single MinIO server with four or more storage volumes.

-Multi-Node Multi-Drive
+  |SNMD| deployments provide drive-level reliability and failover only.

-  Multiple MinIO servers with at least four drives across all servers.
+Multi-Node Multi-Drive (MNMD or "Distributed") Multiple MinIO servers with at least four drives across all servers.
   The distributed |MNMD| topology supports production-grade object storage with drive and node-level availability and resiliency.